SpitFireRSA/aws_wordpress_terraform/README.md

 # Access the Wordpress Website

-1. Once the Terraform launch is successful in section **Launch Project** step 3.4-5, continue to copy the lun_ec2_endpoint defined in quotes.
+1. Once the Terraform launch is successful in Section **Launch Project** step 3.4-5, continue to copy the lun_ec2_endpoint defined in quotes.
 	>**Example:**     *ec2-13-244-114-136.af-south-1.compute.amazonaws.com*
 2. Open your favourite browser and open a new tab.
 3. Paste the copied FQDN in Step 1 into the address bar and press enter.